inovus-labs/festive-js/CONTRIBUTING.md

 ### 1. 🎨 Contribute a Theme
 - Add a festive/cultural theme (Diwali, Halloween, Christmas, Easter, New Year, etc.)
+- **Basic Rules for Themes:**
+  - **Scalability**: Themes must be scalable and adjust on all device sizes and resolutions
+  - **Performance**: Must not affect the overall purpose and performance of the website
+  - **Non-blocking**: Overlay should not be a blocker for the normal user to use the website for which it is intended for
-- Theme rules:
+  - **Technical Requirements**:
     - Minimal code, no third-party libraries
     - Pure Vanilla JS, no CSS frameworks
     - Must be lightweight (ideally <10KB minified)
     - Must be non-intrusive and subtle
     - Must not block host site interactivity (`pointer-events: none`)
     - Must return a cleanup function in `apply()`
 - Structure:
   ```
   /themes/your-theme/